Julio Rodríguez (photographer): Background and photography career

 Rodríguez was born in Ciudad Obregón, Sonora, Mexico, on June 27, 1956.
 At eight years old he developed an interest in photography and during his youth he won contests sponsored by Kodak.
 Since 1985, he resides in Baja California and has worked as a business manager and as managing director of multiple radio stations.

 After deciding the state should do more to promote its natural resources, in 2000, Rodriguez started traveling and photographing its landscape.
 His landscape photography has been seen in individual and collective exhibitions held at multiple locations, such as Tijuana Cultural Center (2008), San Diego's International Airport and Natural History Museum (2009), University of Tijuana (CUT) (2014), Center for Technical and Higher Education (CETyS) (2015–2017), Technological University of Tijuana (CUT) (2015–2016), and the Mexican Consulates of San Diego (2016), Santa Ana and San Bernardino (2017).
 In 2007, a selection of his photographs of the Valle de Guadalupe and Bahía de los Ángeles appeared in National Geographic magazine.

 In 2008, he held two individual exhibitions; "La Vid" ("The Vine") at the Institute of the Americas and "Costas del Mar de Cortés" ("Coasts of the Sea of Cortés") at the Mingei International Museum, both in San Diego, California.
-In 2009, another individual exhibition, this time about Baja California, was held at the Reforma 222 complex in the Mexico City.
+In 2009, another individual exhibition, this time about Baja California, was held at the Reforma 222 complex in Mexico City.
 The same year, an exhibition titled "Desierto, Migración y Frontera" ("Desert, Migration and Border") was held at the Autonomous University of Baja California (UABC).

 Rodríguez was awarded the Tijuana's Tourism Merit by the city's Tourism and Conventions Committee in 2010 for "his work in the projection of Tijuana nationally and internationally, from his photographic career and his cultural lobbying".
 In 2011, he released a photo-book titled Baja California: De Mar a Mar.
 About the book, Rodríguez said: "few populations in the world count on the geographic privilege of Baja California, a land that joins sea, desert, valleys, mountains, art rock and vestiges of missions that as a whole it is a worthy natural treasure, not only to worship, but also worth enough to document".
 A selection of the images included in the book was exhibited at the Tijuana's City Hall in 2012.